InfiCorridor-Solutions/PixTrigger/README.md

 # PixTrigger
-A free and open source tool to trigger cameras using Pixhawk and Raspberry Pi
+An open-source tool to trigger cameras and geotag them using the Pixhawk and a Raspberry Pi .

 Install ExifTool to use the code